OS-Sketch/www.os-sketch.com/docs/operating-systems/syllabus.md

 may use email to send announcements about important matters.
 It is your responsibility to check your email at least once a day and to ensure that you can reliably send and receive emails.
-This class policy is based on the statement about the use of email that appears in *The Compass* [The Compass](https://dspace.allegheny.edu/handle/10456/42164), the College's student handbook; please see the instructor if you do not have this handbook.
+This class policy is based on the statement about the use of email that appears in [The Compass](https://dspace.allegheny.edu/handle/10456/42164), the College's student handbook; please see the instructor if you do not have this handbook.

 #### Honor Code